bytebase/bytebase.com-old/content/blog/dev-sre-ops-devops-difference.md

 Simply put, SRE is an upgraded version of traditional Operations.
 SRE differs from Operations in the following ways:

-1. No longer deal with physical equipment, this part is taken care of by the cloud services.
+1. No longer deals with physical equipment, this part is taken care of by the cloud services.
 1. Employs a more systematic approach to ensure service stability, such as building automation tools, and working with the development team together to develop [Service Level Objective (SLO)](https://en.wikipedia.org/wiki/Service-level_objective) / [Service Level Agreement (SLA)](https://en.wikipedia.org/wiki/Service-level_agreement) / [Service Level Indicator (SLI)](https://en.wikipedia.org/wiki/Service_level_indicator).
 This triplet serves as the contract between SREs and Developers to work towards a shared goal of providing a better service.
 1. Stronger engineering background.
 Some SREs possess quite strong engineering skills. e.g. The author of the monitoring software Prometheus, who was an SRE at Google.